petermattia/petermattia/_posts/2017-11-08-delaware-evs.markdown

 <img src="\img\delaware-EVs\de_tesla.jpg" style="display:block; margin-left: auto; margin-right: auto;">
 </a></p>

-As I was looking for data to use for practicing data analysis, I came across a dataset combining two things I love: Delaware and electric vehicles.
+As I was looking for data to use for practicing data analysis in Python, I came across a dataset combining two things I love: Delaware and electric vehicles.
 This dataset, [State Rebates for Alternative-Fuel Vehicles](https://data.delaware.gov/Energy-and-Environment/State-Rebates-for-Alternative-Fuel-Vehicles/8z8z-di7f), contains information on successful applicants for rebates issued by the state under the